 - No Contest: a no-contest result is only in the case of where one or both fighters are unable to continue or compete effectively.
 This could be a result of the environment that is out of their control and therefore creating the match void.
 In the case of a title match, the fighter who has the belt would keep the title.

 With all the formalities and rules out the way, we can dig into the fun aspect of sports betting.
 MMA or betting on UFC events is similar to boxing wagers.
-So if you know your right hooks to uppercuts and rounds, you should be in good shape.
-For everyone else, we look at each individual bets and the wagers you can make in MMA betting.
+So if you know your right hooks from your uppercuts and rounds, you should be in good shape.
+For everyone else, we look at individual bets and the wagers you can make in MMA betting.

-Moneylines – Just like boxing, wagers on the Moneyline is simply betting on who will win the fight.
+Moneylines – Just like boxing, MMA betting wagers on the Moneyline is simply betting on who will win the fight.
 (Fighter A or Fighter B)

-For example, if the Moneyline has McGregor at +160 and Donald Cerrone at -180, Donald is favoured to win.
+For example, if the Moneyline has Conor McGregor at +160 and Donald Cerrone at -180, Cerrone is favoured to win.
 You would need to bet $180 to win $100.
 Whereas if you placed a $100 bet on McGregor and he wins the fight, you would win $160.

 Total Rounds – Total rounds are Over/ Unders bet that is based on the number of rounds the fight will last before a winner is declared.
 If the sportsbook sets the number of rounds at 2.5 and -110, if you choose Over and the fight lasts 3 rounds, you’d win $100 on a $110 bet.
 Whereas if you chose under and the round went to 4 rounds, you would lose the sports bet.